AZ Sports Betting: Best Legal Online Betting Sites in Arizona

 Like the Diamondbacks, the Arizona Coyotes who represent the state in the NHL are a pretty young franchise, officially founded in 1996 when they moved to Phoenix.

-Before that the franchise were known as the Winnipeg Jets, one of the founding franchises of the World Hockey Association.
+Before that the franchise was known as the Winnipeg Jets, one of the founding franchises of the World Hockey Association.
 The Coyotes are still seeking an elusive Stanley Cup victory.

 Other Sports in Arizona

-In soccer Phoenix Rising FC are partly led by one of the ageing superstars of the game in Didier Drogba both on the pitch and in the boardroom.
+In soccer, Phoenix Rising FC are partly led by one of the aging superstars of the game in Didier Drogba both on the pitch and in the boardroom.
 The Rising are still in the second tier of the American soccer pyramid, but they are pushing towards a spot in MLS.

-Once sports betting is legalized in Arizona you can expect a lot of action on all of these sports.
+Now that sports betting is legalized in Arizona, you can expect a lot of action on all of these sports.

-Is Betting on Fantasy Sports Legal in Arizona?
+Is Betting on DFS (Daily Fantasy Sports) Legal in Arizona?

-According to Arizona state law, participating in fantasy sports is considered a form of gambling and is therefore not currently legal in Arizona.
-As a result the major fantasy sports sites do not offer their services to players from Arizona.
+Until HB 2772 was approved, Arizona state law considered participating in fantasy sports a form of gambling and it was therefore not legal.
+As a result, the major fantasy sports sites did not offer their services to players from Arizona.
+Expect that to change now that daily fantasy sports are legal in the state.
+Check back on this page for updates on where and how in the future.

 Is There No Deposit Sports Betting in Arizona?

-Some unregulated offshore bookmakers, which can be accessed from Arizona, may offer no deposit sports betting.
+Right now, mobile betting in Arizona has only recently been made legal.
+Previously, some unregulated offshore bookmakers, which can be accessed from Arizona, offered no deposit sports betting.
 However, these are something of a legal grey area.
-The safest option is to wait until legal, regulated sportsbetting comes to Arizona.
+The safest option is to wait until legal, regulated sports betting is officially set up in Arizona.
+Check back here for progress updates.